snethembabandi87-rgb/snethembabandi87-rgb/README.md

 ## About Me

-I'm an **Information Technology student** and aspiring **Junior Data Analyst** with a growing interest in using technology and data to solve real-world problems.
+I'm an Information Technology student and aspiring Junior Data Analyst with a growing interest in using technology and data to solve real-world problems.

-I'm currently developing my skills across **data analytics, databases, programming, networking, and software development**, while continuously working on improving my technical abilities.
+I'm currently developing my skills across data analytics, databases, programming, networking, and software development, while continuously working on improving my technical abilities.

 ### Areas of Interest